 We assume that a controller is given as an FSM.
-A nonscan DFT method for a controller consists of the following four steps.
+A non-scan DFT method for a controller consists of the following five steps.

-Step 1: Logic synthesis
+- Step 1: Logic synthesis.
 Given an FSM, we synthesize a sequential circuit from the FSM.
-Here, we assume that the information of the state assignment can be utilized in the following steps.

-Step 2: Combinational test generation
+Here, we assume that the information of the state assignment can be utilized in the following steps. - Step 2: Combinational test generation.
 From the synthesized sequential circuit, we extract the combinational test generation model.
-Then, we generate test patterns for the combinational test generation model using a combinational test generation algorithm.

-Step 3: Appending an extra logic

-We append an extra logic that can set all invalid test states to the SR as follows.

-Step 3.1: Synthesizing ISG

-We synthesize a combinational logic called an invalid test state generator (ISG) that can generate all invalid test states as follows.
-First, we generate an FSM that can traverse all invalid test states from the reset state of the given FSM (see Figure 4).
+Then, we generate test patterns for the combinational test generation model using a combinational test generation algorithm. - Step 3: Extracting invalid test states.
+We classify the test patterns generated at the previous step into valid test patterns and invalid test patterns and obtain a set of valid test states and that of invalid test states. - Step 4: Appending an extra logic.
+If the set of invalid test states is not empty, we append an extra logic that can set all invalid test states to the SR as follows.
+Otherwise, we skip to Step 5. - Step 4.1: Synthesizing $\mathcal{ISG}$ .
+We synthesize a combinational logic called an invalid test state generator $\mathcal{ISG}$ that can generate all invalid test states as follows.
+First, we generate an FSM that can traverse all invalid test states from the reset state of the given FSM (see Fig. 5).
 The traversing order and the input values causing these transitions can be determined arbitrarily.
 We can achieve complete fault efficiency despite of them while the amount of hardware overhead depends on them.
-Then, the ISGis synthesized from the generated FSM.
+Then, the $\mathcal{ISG}$ is synthesized from the generated FSM.

 Notice that, the state assignment of these invalid test states is already determined at Step 1 and Step 2.

-Figure 4: An FSM traversing invalid test states.

-Step 3.2: Appending ISG

-The ISG generated above is appended to the sequential circuit synthesized at Step 1 with a multiplexer (MUX), a mode switching signal t and state output signals t_out (Figure 5).
+Step 4.2: Appending $\mathcal{ISG}$ .
+The $\mathcal{ISG}$ generated above is appended to the sequential circuit synthesized at Step 1 with a multiplexer (MUX), a mode switching signal t and state output signals t\out (Fig. 6).
 The mode switching signal t controls the MUX and is set to one only when an invalid test state must be set to the SR during test.
-The state output signals t_out is used to observe the responses of test patterns.
+The state output signals t\out is used to observe the responses of test patterns.

-The SR of the sequential circuit can represent 2^n (n: the number of FFs of the SR) states.
+The SR of the sequential circuit can represent $2^n$ (n: the number of FFs of the SR) states.
 The number of invalid test states is at most the number of test patterns.
 It is conceivable that the number of invalid test states is much smaller than that of states represented by the SR. Thus we expect that the test application time does not become long and the hardware overhead caused by the extra logic is not high.
 The transitions to invalid test states are used only during test application.
 Therefore, we can append the extra logic to the synthesized sequential circuit without changing the combinational logic block.

-Step 4: Adding hold mode to the state register

-Finally, we add hold mode to the SR. This hold mode is utilized to reduce test application time.
+Step 5: Adding hold mode to the state register.
+Finally, we add hold mode to the SR (Fig. 6).
+This hold mode is utilized to reduce test application time.
 We give the details in Section 5.
+The hold mode can be implemented by one of the following ways.